Calling all men: 6 ways to reduce your risk of prostate cancer

 3. Maintain a healthy weight – Keeping in line with the previous points, a balanced diet and regular exercise can help you maintain a healthy weight.
 Men who have a body mass index (BMI) of greater than 30 may be at a higher risk for prostate cancer.

-4. Drink coffee – According to a recent Harvard study, men who drink coffee regularly may be linked to having a reduced prostate cancer risk.
+4. Drink coffee – According to a Harvard study, men who drink coffee regularly may be linked to having a reduced prostate cancer risk.

 5. Stop smoking – Quitting smoking is beneficial in more ways than one.
 For men who stop smoking, the risk of dying from prostate cancer can be reduced to the same as a person who has never smoked.
 It can also lessen the chance of prostate cancer returning.